This article appeared in Knife Magazine in March 2021.

 The history of Jackson “Jack” Miller and the peculiar nature of the case of U.S. v Miller is the subject of a scholarly review by Brian L Frye.2 Essentially, Miller was a career criminal gang member and well known to state and federal authorities in Oklahoma.
 In April of 1938, he was stopped while traveling between Oklahoma and Arkansas and had a sawed-off shotgun in his possession.
 The National Firearms Act of 1934 (NFA) required that one pay a tax of $200 for such an item.
 (It still requires the same $200 tax if one desires to acquire a “silencer.”)
 Miller had not paid the tax, and he was charged with violating the controversial NFA, which had not yet been tested in court.
 The District Court Judge, who had advocated enthusiastically for federal firearms restrictions as a U.S. Congressman before becoming a judge, declined to accept Miller’s plea of guilty and appointed lawyer Paul Gutensohn to represent Miller.
 On January 3, 1939, Gustensohn filed a demurrer to the charge, which essentially stated that the NFA was not a genuine revenue or tax law.
 Rather, it was an infringement on arms prohibited by the Second Amendment.
 The Judge immediately granted the demurrer and dismissed the case.
 The next day, Gutensohn was appointed by the Arkansas Governor to fill the seat of a state senator who had died several weeks earlier.
 The U.S. Attorney, also an advocate for the NFA, filed an appeal and further requested a bypass of the Court of Appeals so that the matter could proceed directly to the U.S. Supreme Court.
 This extraordinary request was granted, and Gutensohn was so advised by a letter from the Supreme Court clerk dated March 15.
 The oral argument was set for March 31.

 The “fix was in.”
 Miller obviously lacked the resources or incentive to appear before the Supreme Court.
 Gutensohn had neither the time nor the funding to respond.
 The U.S Attorney would be unopposed.
-On May 15, the Supreme Court issued a short opinion which discussed militia history but stopped short of a definitive holding and remanded the case back to Judge Rogan:
+On May 15, the Supreme Court issued a short opinion that discussed militia history but stopped short of a definitive holding and remanded the case back to Judge Rogan:

 We are unable to accept the conclusion of the court below, and the challenged judgment must be reversed.
 The cause will be remanded for further proceedings.